GrimyOps/lens-coding-public/README.md

 ## Trademark Usage

-"Lens Coding™" is a trademark of Justin Mayhew / GrimyOps, LLC.
+**Lens Coding™** is a trademark of Justin Mayhew / GrimyOps, LLC.

 You may reference Lens Coding™ in:
-- Technical documentation ("inspired by Lens Coding™")
+- Technical documentation (“inspired by Lens Coding™”)
-- Product descriptions ("built using Lens Coding principles")
+- Product descriptions (“built using Lens Coding™ principles”)
-- Research papers (with proper citation)
+- Research papers (with proper attribution)

-You may NOT use "Lens Coding™" to imply:
+You may **not** use Lens Coding™ to imply:
 - Official certification or endorsement
 - Compliance validation by GrimyOps
 - Authorization or partnership without written permission

-Examples:

-✓ Allowed:
+### Examples

+**Allowed**
-  "This system adapts the Lens Coding™ framework by Justin Mayhew" "Powered by Lens Coding™ methodology"
+- “Inspired by Lens Coding™ by Justin Mayhew / GrimyOps, LLC”
+- “Powered by Lens Coding™ methodology”
-  "Implements concepts from Lens Coding™"
+- “Implements concepts from Lens Coding™”

-✗ Not Allowed:
+**Not Allowed**
-  "Lens Coding™ Certified System"
+- “Lens Coding™ Certified System”
-  "Official Lens Coding™ Implementation"
+- “Official Lens Coding™ Implementation”
-  "Approved by Lens Coding™ / GrimyOps"
+- “Approved by Lens Coding™ / GrimyOps”
-  "Lens Coding™ Compliant" (without authorization)
+- “Lens Coding™ Compliant” (without authorization)

-For official certification, training, or partnership inquiries: grimyops@protonmail.com
+For official certification, training, or partnership inquiries:
+**grimyops@protonmail.com**

 ---

 ## License & Attribution

-Lens Coding™ © 2026 Justin Mayhew.
+**Lens Coding™ © 2026 Justin Mayhew**
-Developed and published by GrimyOps, LLC.
+Developed and published by **GrimyOps, LLC**

 Attribution is required when referencing Lens Coding™.

 Example attribution:

 > “Inspired by Lens Coding™ by Justin Mayhew / GrimyOps, LLC”

->
-Lens Coding™ is not a guarantee of correctness or safety.
+Lens Coding™ is **not** a guarantee of correctness or safety.
 Independent validation is required for any real-world deployment.

-Disclaimer:
-Lens Coding™ is a reasoning support methodology designed to surface assumptions, constraints, and risk factors.
-It does not provide professional advice, make decisions, or assume responsibility for outcomes.
-Final judgment and accountability rest solely with the human user.
+---

 ## Why This License Structure?